corva-ai/corva-convert-units/README.md

 This was forked by Corva to add support for things needed internally.
 Credit goes to Ben Ng as the original developer/maintainer of this module.

+### Contribution

+#### Releasing changes

+- Create a PR, merge it to `master` branch
+- CI will create a version bump & changelog update pull request
+- Merge this auto-generated release PR
+- CI will publish the new version to NPM + make a GitHub release

+#### Testing changes

+If local package linking is not enough - you can publish a test version of your branch package.
+To do so - you need to manually dispatch the publish GitHub action selecting your branch

+This job will publish a test version to NPM, the version will look like 0.0.0-[hash]

 License
 -------
 Copyright (c) 2013-2017 Corva http://corva.ai ; Ben Ng, Jasper Miles, and Contributors, http://benng.me